UKCP Bursary

 Every new generation of psychotherapists transforms the profession, and we’re excited to see the future that our current trainees will shape.
 However, some of tomorrow’s psychotherapists are struggling with today’s circumstances.

-If you can, please donate to our bursary fund using the form below or via this link to support UKCP students and trainees in need of financial assistance.
+If you can, please donate to our bursary fund to support UKCP students and trainees in need of financial assistance.

 Find a therapist near you